• Home

 Committee Action Plan

 Committees are each required to submit a report at the beginning of the year outlining the committee action plan for the year.
 This report should include the name of the committee, the names of the chair(s) and members of the committee at the beginning of the year.
-The report should request any desired changes in the information presented on the website for the committee.
+The report should request any desired changes in the information presented on the Website for the committee.
 The report should describe plans for regular meetings including dates and locations if available at that time.
 The report should describe any events/activities planned for the year based upon information available at the beginning of the year.
 If the information is available, the report should include Event/Activity Proposal forms.
 The latter forms may be submitted later in the year as events/activities are planned.
 Finally, the report should include a statement as to how the committee action plan will help SDPA to fulfill its Mission.
-Committee Action Plans as due to the SDPA Office by February 1st.
-The Committee Action Plan will be included in the Website in the Committee Updates/Reports section.
+Committee Action Plans are due to the SDPA Office by February 15th.
+Information from the Committee Action Plan will be included in the Office E-News in the Committee Updates section.

 Committee Final Report

 Committees are each required to submit a report at the end of the year summarizing the committee events/activities for the year and reporting on how the committee met its goals for the year contributing to the Mission of SDPA.
 The report should include the name of the committee, the names of the chair(s) and whether there will be new chair(s) for the upcoming year.
 The report should describe activities/events that occurred during the year including information about attendance at events/activities and general income/expenses related to events.
 The report should make recommendations for activities/events for the committee for the following year if any.
 The report should include any additional comments or questions for the SDPA Office.
 Committee Final Reports are due by January 31st of the following year.
-The Committee Final Report will be included in the Website in the Committee Updates/Reports section.
+Information from the Committee Final Report will be included in the Office E-News in the Committee Updates section.

 Committee Updates

-Committees should submit updates to the SDPA Office during the year to report on events/activities that have occurred.
-These Committee Updates should be submitted to the SDPA Office no later than 30 days following an event.
-Committee Updates are included in Website in the Committee Updates/Reports section and are also included in the Office E-News that is sent to all members.
+Committees should submit updates to the SDPA Office during the year to report on events/activities that have occurred or on those upcoming.
+These Committee Updates should be submitted to the SDPA Office no later than the 25th of the month for the following Office E-News.
+Committee Updates are included in the Office E-News in the Committee Updates section.
 Committee Updates might include a report on events/activities with pictures.
-Committee Updates might include a report on a recent meeting and important decisions that occurred.
+Committee Updates might include a report on a recent meeting and important decisions that occurred or interesting information presented.
 The Committee Updates might include requests to the SDPA membership for involvement in the Committee or in its events/activities.

 Committee Minutes

-Committees are required to submit to the SDPA Office minutes for each regular committee meeting.
+Committees should submit to the SDPA Office minutes for each regular committee meeting.
 Minutes should include the date, time and location of the meeting and should state those Committee members present at the meeting and those absent.
 The minutes should describe any motions or decisions made by the Committee.
-Minutes should be submitted to the SDPA Office within 60 days of the meeting.
+Minutes should be submitted to the SDPA Office by the 25th of the month following the meeting.
 Chairs should keep copies of meeting minutes.

 Event/Activity Proposals

-Committees are required to submit for President or Board approval proposals for events/activities that will involve individuals outside the membership of that Committee.
+Committees are required to submit for Board approval (or President) proposals for events/activities (not committee meetings).
 The proposal should include the name of the committee with contact information for the chair.
 The proposal should include information about the proposed event/activity including date time and location, and expected number and type of attendees.
 The proposal should indicate how the event should be promoted, by listing in the Website Calendar or E-blast to designated recipients.
-Any flyers intended to be distributed to potential attendees or participants must be submitted for approval.
-The proposal should include request for budget for the event with as much detail regarding the costs as possible.
-The proposal must state a specific amount of budget request.
-Subsequent member requests for reimbursement may not exceed the budget amount approved for the event.
+Any flyers intended to be distributed to potential attendees or participants should be submitted for approval.
+The proposal must include a budget with a specific amount or request for funding from SDPA.
+Member requests for reimbursement submitted subsequently may not exceed the budget amount approved for the event.
 The proposal should indicate whether committee members will pay for expenses for an event and then seek reimbursement or whether the Office Manager needs to make purchases on behalf of SDPA for the event.
-The proposal needs to indicate any requests for Office Manager staffing for the event and whether the registration should be handled on the Website (required where registrations include a fee).
-The proposal should be signed and dated by the chair of the committee and should be submitted to the SDPA Office at least 30 days prior to the event/activity.
+The proposal needs to indicate any requests for Office Manager staffing for the event and whether the registration should be handled by the SDPA Office (required where there is a ticket price.
+The proposal should be signed and dated by the chair of the committee and should be submitted to the SDPA Office at least 60 days prior to the event/activity.
+See Events/Activities Procedures Chart above.

 Member Requests for Reimbursement

 After an event/activity, members may submit requests for reimbursement to the SDPA Office.
-The amounts submitted for reimbursement must be for items included in the original proposal for the event/activity that was approved and must be backed up with receipts.
+The amounts submitted for reimbursement must not exceed the budget approved for the event/activity and must be backed up with receipts.
 Member Requests for Reimbursement must be submitted to the SDPA Office no later than 60 days after the date of the expenditure.

 COMMITTEE CHAIRS TO DO LIST: